Institution profiling / Regional ISP

 Several observable events would materially change the assessment.
 A first BGP prefix announcement would signal activation.
 Updates to the RIR record — a new organisation name, country code, or contact handle — could reveal corporate identity.
 Appearance of a company website or incorporation record would allow mapping the operator’s jurisdiction and business purpose.

 For now, WIINET is a dormant registration with no active routing role.
-Monitoring for the triggers above is prudent, as they would transform the entity from a database entry into a participant in the global routing system.
+Monitoring for the triggers above is prudent, as they would transform the entity from a database entry into a entity in the global routing system.
 Until that happens, the risk is latent, and the intelligence picture is defined more by what is missing than what is confirmed.

 Operating Surface